 So next time you’re whipping up an essential oil blend to help with inflammation and/or pain, consider boosting its anti-inflammatory properties by adding some turmeric to the mix!

-2. Grounding and Balancing
+2. Grounding and balancing

 Whenever things are hectic and you need a few moments to chill out and center yourself, try some turmeric along with your other grounding and balancing oils.

-This makes it an excellent option to consider for homemade cleaning formulas or when dealing with illness.
-When combined with other antimicrobial oils, it can easily be added to cleaning sprays or even to diffuser blends formulated to ward off germs.
+This makes it an excellent option to consider for homemade cleaning formulas or dealing with illness.
+When combined with other antimicrobial oils, it can easily be added to household cleaning sprays or even to diffuser blends formulated to ward off germs.

-Quick tip: it’s a good idea to premix your germ/cleaning blends and store them in empty glass essential oil bottles to be ready for use at a moment’s notice, especially during cold and flu season.
+Quick tip: it’s a good idea to premix your disinfectant/cleaning blends and store them in empty glass essential oil bottles to be ready for use at a moment’s notice, especially during cold and flu season.

-3 Ways To Use Turmeric Essential Oil
+3 Ways to Use Turmeric Essential Oil

 There are a number of ways that turmeric essential oil can be used.
 Really, the sky’s the limit!